Władysław Liniarski: Biography

 Son of Jan and Józefa née Bielanowicz, owners of a two-morgen farm he was born in Małachowice-Gustawów in the Włoszczowa County of the Kielce Governorate.
 After graduating from primary school in 1913, he began studying at a teachers' seminary in Jędrzejów.
 He interrupted his studies at the outbreak of World War I. From 1917, he was active in the Polish Military Organization.
 During the Polish–Soviet War, he fought as a corporal in the 24th Infantry Regiment, then promoted to officer, and served for many years in chancelleries and commissariats.

-In 1932, he served in the Command of the District Corps No. IX in Brześć, in the rank of lieutenant with seniority from 1 July 1925 and 1st place in the corps of administrative officers, group of chancellery officers.
+In 1932, he served in the Command of the District Corps No. IX in Brest, in the rank of lieutenant with seniority from 1 July 1925 and 1st place in the corps of administrative officers, group of chancellery officers.
 In March 1934, he was transferred to the corps of infantry officers, leaving his position at the Infantry Cadet School.
 On September 15 of that year, he was transferred to the 62nd Infantry Regiment in Bydgoszcz.
 In March 1939, he commanded the 6th company in that regiment.